leomartinsdev/checkout-system/README.md

 - Clone the repository
 - Run: npm install
 - Run: npm run docker (the scripts will run everything else).

+- To actually use the API you can send requests using Postman or Insomnia to http://localhost:3001/checkout

 ## Database information if you need it for any reasons:
 - DB_USER=root